Interaction Categories

 Bindings for the Interactions

-For each interaction in the dictionary, a pattern is provided.
-This pattern consists of four parts: a name and reference part, a continuant binding part, and an occurrent binding part.
+For each interaction in the dictionary, a descriptive template is completed.
+This template includes a name and reference part, a continuant binding part, and an occurrent binding part (as explained in the template).

-A fourth part is concerned with the content options for the interaction.
-It contrasts the prevailing practices with a situation in which use is made of the systematized content commons.
-An estimate of content semiotic performance is based on the principles explained in Content (Ens Dictionary).
+The definition of the wikiworx.info components is to affect the content options for nearly all listed interactions.
+The contrast of prevailing practices with a situation in which use is made of the systematized content commons is based on an estimate of content semiotic performance.
+This performance is estimated using the principles explained in Content (Ens Dictionary).

 The extra attention dedicated to the semiotic performance of content is because overcoming inefficiencies in knowledge markets1 is a main driver for creating and sharing systematized content commons2.